-The World Health Organisation defines health as not just an absence of disease, rather positive physical, mental, and social wellbeing.
+The World Health Organisation defines health as not just an absence of disease, but rather a positive physical, mental, and social wellbeing.

-As there are receptors for hormones throughout the body, they pay a vital role in optimising all aspects of health and performance (1).
-Furthermore, the pattern of hormone production changes through a woman’s life, so this impacts health not just today, but how our health evolves over our entire life.
+As there are receptors for hormones throughout the body, they play a vital role in optimising all aspects of health and performance (1).
+Furthermore, the pattern of hormone production changes throughout a woman’s life, so this impacts health not just today, but how our health evolves over our entire life.

 How Hormones Change As Women Age